it-novum/openITCOCKPIT/README.md

 # Installation

-openITCOCKPIT runs on Ubuntu and Debian Linux systems and is available for download/installation via a apt repository.
+openITCOCKPIT runs on Ubuntu and Debian Linux systems and is available for download/installation via an apt repository.

 To install openITCOCKPIT on your system, please follow the official
 documentation: https://openitcockpit.io/download_server/